Choens/blood-sugars/_posts/2015-07-28-Get-CGM-Data.md

     intercept  <- vector("numeric",ns_count)
     scale      <- vector("numeric",ns_count)

-As of 2015-07-17 the "entries" collection contains 11,960 records.
+As of 2015-07-28 the "entries" collection contains
+`r format(ns_count, big.mark=",")` records.
 That is a lot of data, about a single person.
-The next code chunk imports all of the records in the collection and places the data into the vectors produced above.
+The following code chunk imports the records in 'entries' and places the data into the vectors produced above.

-The use of the "ns\_cursor" variable should be familiar to anyone with web-development experience.
-A mongo cursor works in much the same way a RDBMS cursor works.
-It returns a single record at a time.
-This appears to be the preferred way of getting results from Mongo.
-This is very different than importing data from a RDBMS, which would normally be imported directly as a data frame.
+The "ns\_cursor" variable is a cursor, an approach which should be familiar to web-developers.
+The cursor returns a single record at a time.
+The use of a loop feels odd because R programming usually avoids using loops but this does appear to be the preferred way of getting importing data from Mongo.

     ## Get the CGM Data, with a LOOP -----------------------------------------------
     ## The examples I found on the Internet always show this loop as a while loop.